-With the first language incorporated into the school environment, language awareness would mature thereby enabling improved passes.
-Still, opposing views may declare that other individuals have gone on to do well locally and globally without Jamaican Creole.
+With the first language incorporated into the school environment, language awareness would increase thereby enabling improved passes.
+Still, critics might declare that other individuals have gone on to do well locally and globally without Jamaican Creole.
 Yet, what about the percentage who have not done well and failed under the monolingual system?
 In a survey done on learner’s performance ‘between 1998 and 2000, an average of 50% of learners consistently failed to achieve established passing levels’ (LED).
 This is because at least 90% of the Jamaican Creole lexicon is borrowed from English.
 The students in a typical Jamaican classroom code-switch between Standard Jamaican English and Jamaican Creole.
 This ‘language situation is made even more complex by the range of varieties that some linguists refer to as a continuum’ (Bryan).
-This closeness between the two languages causes children to speak and write broken or “bad” English.
+This closeness between the two languages cause children to speak and write broken or “bad” English.
 In Hyacinth Evan’s book “Inside Jamaican Schools”, she did a theoretical analysis of what happens in primary and secondary schools.
 She notes in her research that the students ‘often applied Jamaican Creole syntactic rules or used Creole expressions in a Standard Jamaican English sentence.’
-The main problems ranged from the absence of ‘tense markers or inflection to indicate past tense and lack of inflection of the verb when used in the present participle.
+Their main problems ranged from the absence of ‘tense markers or inflection to indicate past tense and lack of inflection of the verb when used in the present participle.’
 Furthermore, the children used the ‘Creole method of pluralization’ along with Creole words and phrases.
 There is even the error of using ‘one form of pronoun for all cases and as an adjective’ (Evans).
-It is only after the teachers taught the students to distinguish between the two languages that they began to show ‘some faculty in moving along the speech continuum’ (Bryan).
-Hence, if Jamaican Creole is taught in schools, students will perform better in English at the primary and secondary level.
+It is only after the teachers taught the students to distinguish between the two languages that they began to ‘[show] some faculty in moving along the speech continuum’ (Bryan).
+Hence, if Jamaican Creole is taught in schools, students will perform better in their English exams at the primary and secondary level.